bbaudry/bbaudry.github.io/topics/new-topics.md

+# Software supply chain
-# One-shot  runners for continuous integration
+## One-shot  runners for continuous integration

 Continuous integration consists in setting up a specific environment to build and test an application.
 For example, Github actions will spawn a container to run the continuous integration.
 Github has recently introduced just-in-time runners to mitigate software supply chain attacks on CI [1].